ech0-chambers/pyndoc/docs/maths.md

 # Maths in Pyndoc

-Standard markdown syntax for maths will work as expected. `$a = 4$` will render as $a=4$ and similarly for display maths.
+Standard markdown syntax for maths will work as expected. `$a = 4$` will render as $a=4$ and similarly for display mode maths.
 This is unaffected by the inclusion of the Pyndoc filter, with or without the preprocessor.

 However, since Pandoc does not parse maths in the same way that it parses general text, it's not possible to include code blocks within maths environments. ``$a = `code`$`` is not standard markdown syntax, and so we cannot simply apply a `.py` class like `` $a = `print(a)`{.py}$``.
 This means that maths cannot be dynamically generated in the same way as other text.